 A Training School For Elephants

-A Training School for Elephants is a non-fiction book which combines a forgotten 19th-century colonial expedition with a contemporary journey.
+A Training School for Elephants — an instant Sunday Times bestseller — is a non-fiction book which combines a forgotten 19th-century colonial expedition with a contemporary journey.

 "What an incredible, improbable story this is... a beautiful, intelligent and heartfelt book, a brilliantly researched account of an imperial fever dream alongside a no less feverish contemporary journey.
 It will haunt me."